 The Fab Academy edition of 2019 will start mid-January 2019.
 Fablab Amsterdam will be one of the nodes in the Fablab network offering the course.
 All information about the academy can be found at: fabacademy.org.
-The deadline for applications for Fab Academy 2019 is December 25th 2018.
+Applications are no longer possible for this edition.

 What is the Fab Academy?